upspin/upspin/doc/access_control.md

 will usually be in the context of her own directory tree, and just the final component, `family`, is sufficient to identify it.

-`Group` files are always readable and writable by the owner, but otherwise act as regular items within the Upspin name space as far as client I/O is concerned.
+`Group` files are always readable and writable by the owner, and only the owner can create and edit them, but otherwise they act as regular items within the Upspin name space as far as client I/O is concerned.

 `Group` files can be placed directly in the `Group` directory of the user's root, or in subdirectories of that `Group` directory.